SSkimmd/ConsoleGame/README.md

 Featuring:
 - Multiple Levels, Progressively Get Harder By Increasing Max Colours
 - Level Selection Menu, Game Win Screen And Game Lose Screen
+- Projectile And Collision System
+- Level Loading System
+- Sprite And Object Loading And Creation System (Unused)

 # Dependencies
 The only dependency the project relies on is json.h used to parse the level files: found at - https://github.com/nlohmann/json \
 The project also utilises some of the

 # Development Patterns Utilised
 For the project overall i opted to use composition over inheritance. \